 Graffiti Artists | OLD Skool

 A shopping trolley, transistor radio and zimmer-frame are the objects fronting this group of anarchists.
 One sporting spectacles, wearing a policeman’s helmet, with his arms folded in defiance with a somewhat smug look on his face.
 While another yob, bottle of booze in one hand, leaning against the wall with the other, his baseball cap on back to front.
-The pink sprayed words “OLD Skool” could well have been the work of this gang of punks, a collection of rejects from the 1970s with bad attitude.
+The pink sprayed words “OLD Skool” could well have been the work of this gang of punks, a collection of rejects from the 1970s with a bad attitude.

 This rarity I captured on the wall of a one-time petrol station in Clerkenwell Road, which had been abandoned for over thirty years to my knowledge.
 The artwork didn't hang around too long and was painted over after just a few weeks after this picture, but it remains forever in the Knowledge of London collection!